Crème Brûlée

 Step-by-Step Instructions

-In a saucepan, simmer the cream, then remove from heat.
-Split the vanilla bean, scrape out the seeds, and add both seeds and pod to the cream to steep for 15 minutes.
-If using vanilla paste or extract, add it after heating.
+Step 1: Simmer the cream and steep the vanilla.
+In a saucepan, bring the cream just to a simmer, then remove from the heat.
+Split the vanilla bean and scrape out the seeds, adding both the seeds and pod to the cream.
+Let steep for 15 minutes.
+Heating the cream helps extract the flavor from the vanilla and ensures a smooth custard later on.
+(If using vanilla paste or extract, add it after heating; this preserves its delicate flavor and aroma.)

 vanilla bean and cream in pot